arfc/cyder/README.rst

 ------------------------------------------------------------------

 This work is supported by the U.S. Department of Energy, Basic Energy Sciences, Office of Nuclear Energy, under contract # DE-AC02-06CH11357.
-In the past, it has been supported by the University of Wisconsin - Madison Graduate School.

 .. _`Cyder Homepage`: http://cyder.github.com